Abintra Wellness Elevation Thermography (Infrared Imaging)

 What can I expect when I come in?

 I schedule appointments so you do not have to wait.
 You will be led to the imaging room where you will remove your clothing, depending on what type of thermography you want, and put on a gown.
 You will be given a disposable thong if you want a full-body or lower body thermogram or you may bring your own.
-You will sit comfortably for fifteen minutes so your body can acclimate to the termperature of the room, which will be about 70 degrees F. The technician will take your temperature with a touchless thermometer and note any abnormalities in the skin to avoid inaccurate results.
+You will sit comfortably for fifteen minutes so your body can acclimate to the temperature of the room, which will be about 70 degrees F. The technician will take your temperature with a touchless thermometer and note any abnormalities in the skin to avoid inaccurate results.

 How much do you charge?

 My prices are listed near the bottom of this page.
 I do several different sets of images.
 These prices include the doctor's report.
-I recently reduced my prices to compete with other thermography clinics that lowered their prices.

 Before you arrive for your thermogram, certain protocols must be followed in order to ensure that your images reflect accurate information.